-An Alibaba Cloud region is a geographical region that contains multiple, geographically isolated zones.
+An Alibaba Cloud region is a geographical region that contains multiple geographically isolated zones.
 These zones are connected to each other by using networks that feature short latency, high throughput, and high redundancy.

 - What is a zone?

 Each region contains several isolated locations known as zones.
 The power supply and network of each zone are independent.
-The network latency between instances within the same zone is less.
+The network latency between instances within the same zone is shorter.
 Zones within the same region can access each other.
 However, faults that occur in one zone do not affect other zones.

 - How do I determine which region to store my data?